Badass Mamas | Neffi Walker

-Getting personal with the force behind Jersey City's McGinley Square-based Le Noir Home -- an interior and retail design store
+Getting personal with the force behind Jersey City's McGinley Square-based Le Noir Home, a gorgeous interior and retail design store

 Social media is funny.
 It allows perfect strangers a window into each others’ lives (and on occasion, even unique insight into a friend you thought you knew).
-In time, you feel as though you know people you’ve never met.
-And in a way, you do.
+In time, we feel as though we know people we’ve never met.
+And in a curated way, we do.

 There are those who are innocuous Instagram'ers, provoking no reaction and simply being present.